Read this and then go back to bed.

 The "I Didn't See That One Coming" Sex Dream

 Having a dream about someone other than your sexual orientation might throw you for a loop.
-But it turns out this is also very common too.
+But it turns out this is also very common.
 Sex therapist Vanessa Martin points out that dreams and fantasies don’t necessarily have anything to do with reality.
 Sometimes “our brains like to wander off,” she says.
 And for women, these types of dreams are more likely to happen during a specific time in their cycles.
-Martin also says that being open to the idea of sexual exploration is never a bad idea -- especially if done safely -- so if that’s something that piques interest or desire, go for it.
+Martin also says that being open to the idea of sexual exploration is never a bad idea—especially if done safely—so if that’s something that piques interest or desire, go for it.

 The “Cheating” Dream

 If you’re dreaming about hooking up with someone other than your partner, it doesn’t necessarily mean that you want to cheat on them.
-It could, in fact, signal a subconscious desire for a big change.
-Studies have shown that it’s possible to orgasm while we dream about sex.
+It could signal a subconscious desire for a big change.
+Studies have shown that it’s possible to orgasm while we dream about sex—so maybe, you just need to revive a spark.